gardenjs/gardenjs/README.md

 - Many useful features without being complex and bloated.
 - Simply looks good :)

-## Getting Started

-Please follow the documentation at [gardenjs.org](https://www.gardenjs.org).
-Happy Gardening :)

 ## Supported Frameworks

+HTML is rendered by default.
 The support of JS frameworks is realized by renderer plugins.
 There are currently renderers for...

 - [Svelte](https://github.com/gardenjs/render-plugin-svelte)
 - [Vue](https://github.com/gardenjs/render-plugin-vue)